wein.plus

 Log in Become a Member

-The red grape variety is a new variety from Blauer Portugieser x Blaufränkisch, which was last confirmed by DNA analyses carried out in 2013.
-Synonyms are Klosterneuburg 181-2 and Zweigeltrebe 181-2.
-It must not be confused with the similar varieties Blauburgunder (synonym for Pinot Noir) or Rotburger (synonym for Zweigelt).
-The crossing was done in 1923 by Dr. Fritz Zweigelt at the Klosterneuburger Weinbauinstitut (Lower Austria).
-The variety was a crossing partner in the new variety Rathay.
-The early to medium-late ripening, high-yielding vine is resistant to botrytis, but susceptible to powdery mildew and stem rot.
-It yields colour-intensive, deep-dark red wines with a velvety aroma similar to Blaufränkisch, which are often used as Teinturier (colouring grapes).
-The variety occupies 750 hectares in Austria and 453 hectares in Hungary.
-Smaller stocks exist in Germany with 2 and in Canada with 18 hectares.
-In 2016, a total of 1,223 hectares of vines were reported, with a downward trend (Kym Anderson statistics).
+The red grape variety (breeding number Klosterneuburg 181-2 and Zweigeltrebe 181-2) is a new variety from Blauer Portugieser x Blaufränkisch, which was last confirmed by DNA analyses carried out in 2013.
+It should not be confused with the similarly named varieties Blauburgunder (synonym for Pinot Noir) or Rotburger (synonym for Zweigelt).
+The cross was made in 1923 by grower Fritz Zweigelt (who also created the Zweigelt variety named after him) at the Klosterneuburger Weinbauinstitut (Lower Austria).
+The variety was a crossing partner in the new Rathay variety.

 Voices of our members